solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ## Alternatives Considered

-### Automatically detect outage and perform cluster restart
+### Automatically detect outage and perform `cluster restart`

-The reaction time of a human in case of emergency is measured in minutes, while a cluster restart where human initiate validator restarts takes hours.
+The reaction time of a human in case of emergency is measured in minutes, while a `cluster restart` where human initiate validator restarts takes hours.
-We considered various approaches to automatically detect outage and perform cluster restart, which can reduce recovery speed to minutes or even seconds.
+We considered various approaches to automatically detect outage and perform `cluster restart`, which can reduce recovery speed to minutes or even seconds.

 However, automatically restarting the whole cluster seems risky.
 Because if the recovery process itself doesn't work, it might be some time before